lightning/bolts/04-onion-routing.md

     r = s_1 ^ ... ^ s_n
 ```

+where `^` denotes the XOR operation.

 If `n` is known upfront, satisfying this equation can be done simply by
 generating all `s_i` randomly.

 Otherwise, the sender can generate the shares _adaptively_ by first generating a
 random `r`.
 For all but the last outgoing HTLC, a random `s_i` is generated and
 included directly.
-The final HTLC then computes `s_n` as the xor of all other
+The final HTLC then computes `s_n` as the XOR of all other
 shares and `r`:

 ```